kingpro/forwarding/README.md

 # Step 1
-A send a json
+client send the following json to forwarding-server:

 ```
 {
     "req":"hs1",  // hs1 a.k.a first step of handshake process
-    "chid":"ch0" // optional
+    "chid":"ch0" // optional.
+Sever will generate if not set.
 }
 ```

 e.g.
-client A:
+client A send the following json to forwarding-server:

 ```
 {"req":"hs1","chid":"ch0"}
 ```

-client B:
+client B send the following json to forwarding-server:

 ```
  {"req":"hs1","chid":"ch1"}